 The proposed experiments in this paper are based on a similar study into measuring interpretability methods on healthcare datasets that classified mortality predictions (ElShawi, Sherif, Al-Mallah, & Sakr, 2020).
 This study defined a set of generic metrics and then scored the output of a series of XAI techniques against these metrics.

 As listed in Section 1.1, the experiments in this research paper will score SHAP, LIME, ANCHORS, and DICE methods on an industry credit card fraud dataset.
-The metrics for the experiments are defined in Section 3.2.4 of this paper and take inspi- ration from the aforementioned (ElShawi et al., 2020) research and XAI benchmarks produced in a paper by (Jacob et al., 2021).
+The metrics for the experiments are defined in Section 3.2.4 of this paper and take inspiration from the aforementioned (ElShawi et al., 2020) research and XAI benchmarks produced in a paper by (Jacob et al., 2021).

 A key assumption is that this research approach will translate into the domain of credit card fraud detection.